marmelab/connect-four-reboot/Readme.md

 [0, 0, 0, 0, 0, 0, 0],
 [0, 0, 1, 0, 0, 0, 0],
 ]
-... and if player 2 put a token in the same column :
+... and if player 2 places a token in the same column :
 [
 [0, 0, 0, 0, 0, 0, 0],
 [0, 0, 0, 0, 0, 0, 0],